-Mechanical cleaning is best described a cleaning using no chemicals relying on your tools instead.
-An example of this is using sandpaper to clean wood, scouring pads to remove burnt on food from metal pots and pans, aluminum foil balls to clean your grill grates.
-Feather dusters to remove lint from your ceiling fans.
+Mechanical cleaning is best described as cleaning using no chemicals relying on your tools instead.
+An example of this is using sandpaper to clean wood, scouring pads to remove burnt-on food from metal pots and pans, aluminum foil balls to clean your grill grates or feather dusters to remove lint from your ceiling fans.
 However, mechanical cleaning may not be able to remove residues, stains, and dirt left behind.

-Cleaning your grill is necessary for your health and safety of the Individuals consuming and preparing the foods cooked on them.
+Cleaning your grill is necessary for the health and safety of the individuals consuming and preparing the foods cooked on them.
 Besides, it’s especially important to take precautions to reduce the risk of fire, injuries, and attracting rodents to your home.
 When cleaning a grill, there isn’t a more critical time than now for incorporating mechanical cleaning, elbow grease, and Powerizer to get the job done.

 With Powerizer you can Pour it, Wipe it, Sponge It, Scrub it, Mop it and it can handle cleaning all parts of the grill.

 Without having to explain the source of the flame or the anatomy of a Charcoal, Gas or Smoker Grill, we will assume they all have similar steps for cleaning and precautions one must consider before cleaning them.

 - Set aside a few hours to accomplish your task so you’re not rushed and can thoroughly clean your grill.

 - Please wait until the grill has cooled down before attempting to clean it.

 - Always cover electrical components to avoid getting them wet.

 - Be sure to inspect connections to fuel before and after cleaning to avoid breathing in gasses.